 The Lake Havasu area is under the direction of the Arizona Bureau of Land Management.
 It is the only Bureau of Land Management Ranger District that crosses state lines into California.
 Therefore, California has asserted its authority over public lands in Arizona through the travel management process.
-As a result, California state agencies play the role of cooperating agencies and influence the management of public lands in the Colorado River ranger district in Arizona.
+As a result, California state agencies play the role of cooperating agencies and influence the management of public lands in the Colorado River Ranger District in Arizona.

-During the travel management plan we defeated in 2018 for the Colorado River Ranger District, the Bureau of Land Management included California state agencies in the planning process.
+During the travel management plan the community defeated in 2018 for the Colorado River Ranger District, the Bureau of Land Management included California state agencies in the planning process.
 Entities from California were also responsible for conducting the studies necessary for the environmental impact statement that would ultimately show how motorized access to public lands damages the environment in Arizona.

 You can read the programmatic agreement below